cherch173/boomtown/README.md

 This is what dreams are made of...

-Locked up after a brutal overtime we find ourselves at the end of the Shootout tied 4-4.
+Deadlocked after a brutal overtime against the THREE RIVERS LAKERS we find ourselves at the tail end of the Shootout up 4-3.

-It's all come down to you, Boomtown.
+It's all come down to you, **Boomtown**.
+You're the best Tendy in the league.

-**The _last_ shot**.
+The name of the game is defense.

+Jean Jacques François Jacques Jean (better known as "JJ Frankie JJ") has **the _last_ shot**.

+Can you stop him?

 Can you get me that **W**???